Porter agrees to 5-year deal with Nuggets, worth up to $207M

 “He’s got to be more disciplined in that instead of stopping in the middle of the floor or above the break.
 We’re all, each of the 30 teams, trying to generate more corner 3s and in transition that’s a great way to get them.”

-Porter also has been working on shoring up his defense.
+The 6-foot-10 Porter also has been working on shoring up his defense.

 “He doesn’t want to be a liability and he wants to be a player that I can trust at the end of games to close out games when we need a big stop,” Malone said.
 “I love the fact that he’s aware of that and he knows that it’s not about being a great scorer.”